romainl/idiomatic-vimrc/README.md

       $HOME/.vim/after/ftplugin/php.vim

-- If you have many custom functions, consider moving them to the `autoload/` directory.
-See `:help autoload`:
+- If you have many custom functions, consider moving them to the `autoload/` directory:

       $HOME/.vim/autoload/myfunctions.vim
       call myfunctions#foo()

+  See `:help autoload`.

 - Vim already gives you the ability to browse local and remote file systems, integrate `ack` or `ag` or `rg`, navigate, complete and compile your code, step through errors, run syntax checkers, read documentation, filter text through external commands, etc. Make sure you have exhausted Vim's features before installing a plugin.
 Any plugin.